Police: At least 2 shooters kill 6, wound 12 in Sacramento

 “What we do know at this point is that another mass casualty shooting has occurred, leaving families with lost loved ones, multiple individuals injured and a community in grief,” he said.

-Pamela Harris, Sergio Harris' mother, told The Sacramento Bee the family has not heard from him yet.
+Pamela Harris, Sergio Harris' mother, told The Sacramento Bee the family had not heard from him since the shooting.

-“We just want to know what happened to him,” Pamela Harris told the newspaper.
+“We just want to know what happened to him,” she said.
 “Not knowing anything is just hard to face.”

 Berry Accius, a community activist, said he came to the scene shortly after the shooting happened.